 A scarecrow on your front porch is just what you need to spook up your home for Halloween.
 But this DIY scarecrow isn’t scary, not really, so you can just use it as a porch decor piece.

-You’ll need to pick up some wooden planks, your preferred wood stain or some wood aging solution to darken your wood, and some gorilla glue.
+You’ll need to pick up some wooden planks like these, your preferred wood stain or some wood aging solution to darken your wood, and some gorilla glue.
 You’ll also need a can or two of acrylic paint.

 Use a pencil to draw your scarecrow’s face and then paint it with acrylic paint once more.
 For the final touch, grab some of this burlap ribbon and attach a jaunty bow atop your scarecrow’s hat.